 After the kerb and channel concrete has reached sufficient strength, the carriageway must be married into the existing carriageway (with banding) and new kerb and channel lip.
 If not already achieved during the kerb base construction, the carriageway must be excavated to the existing subgrade and at least 200mm deep at the channel face.
 The excavation base must be flat and level up to the edge of the saw cut seal.
 All excavated faces must be vertical.

-The subgrade must be compacted to a CBR of at least 10.
-The basecourse metal (NZTA M/4 or GAP40) must be placed on the prepared subgrade in layers not exceeding 150mm and compacted to refusal.
-The depth of basecourse is dependent on the surfacing, either asphalt or chip seal, but not less than 200mm (i.e. 25mm of asphalt surfacing).
+The subgrade must be compacted to a CBR of at least 15.
+The pavement layers must be placed on the prepared subgrade in layers not exceeding 150mm and compacted to achieve the required design CBR.

 Kerb and channel in new pavement